AirDroid Business

 Step 2.
 You may have to enter the password to get going.

 Step 3.
-In this step, be sure to uncheck the "Block all incoming connections" option.
+In this step, uncheck the "Block all incoming connections" option.
 Also, check the box next to "Automatically allow built-in software to receive incoming connections."

 Step 4.
 Hit Ok and try to use AirDrop again.